joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 $$P(\text{no match in first pair}) = \frac{4r-3}{4r} = 1 - \frac{3}{4r}$$

 If we were dealing with small $r$ then we'd have to consider the possibility that subsequent pairs involve a rank that has already paired.
-However, the probability of this happening when $r$ is large is **very small$^\dagger$** compared to the probability of forming a tie with a new rank.
+However, the probability of this happening when $r$ is large is **very small$^\dagger$** compared to the probability of forming a tie with an unused rank.
 So, the probability for a tie in the second pair is

 $$P(\text{no match in second pair}) = 1 - \frac{3}{4r}$$